|General James Taylor||Keturah Leitch Taylor||Newport's Albert S. Berry (Wikipedia)|

 |Newport's George Hipshire having lost his eyesight, and being unable to work, started writing poetry.
 He lived on Overton in Newport, and you can read samples of his work here and here.|

 John Cleves Symmes was an early land owner of a huge tract in southern Ohio - everything between the Miami and Little Miami rivers, virtually all the way to Dayton.
 He saw the Cincinnati area as the eventual site of three cities - one each at the mouths of the Miami, Little Miami and Licking Rivers, and chose the Miami River bottoms - the present site of Cleves, Ohio, as his home.
-But in his later years he moved to Newport, and expounded on his, and his nephew's theory that the earth was hollow, and had holes at the north and south poles.
+But in his later years he expounded on his, and his nephew's theory that the earth was hollow, and had holes at the north and south poles.
 No, really.

 |Symmes Theory of the Earth||The Expedition||The Lights of Science|